UniMath/agda-unimath/CODINGSTYLE.md

-The use of descriptive section headers, coupled with comprehensive markdown explanations, allows readers to gain a conceptual understanding of the code's purpose, and helps towards the goal of `agda-unimath` library to be an informative resource of formalized mathematics from a univalent point of view.
+The use of descriptive section headers, coupled with comprehensive markdown explanations, allows readers to gain a conceptual understanding of the code's purpose, and contributes towards making `agda-unimath` an informative resource of formalized mathematics from a univalent point of view.

-Note that for consistency across the library, we prefer the use of US English in comments and other explanatory or introductory texts.
+Note that for consistency across the library, our convention is to use US English in comments and other explanatory or introductory texts.

 ## Modules in the `agda-unimath` library